-You might be missing out on 70% of your bone graft business.
+You might be missing out on 70% of your bone graft business

-According to new studies, an alarming percentage of patients will refuse what is otherwise a routine grafting procedure because they categorically reject cadaver bone graft materials.
+According to studies, an alarming percentage of patients will refuse what is otherwise a routine grafting procedure because they categorically reject cadaver bone graft materials.
 And if the patient leaves, they’re not just taking your graft sale elsewhere–they’re leaving with the extraction, graft, implant, abutment, and crown.

 If that kind of revenue walked out of your office any other way, you would probably do something about it.